AndreaCrotti/pyconuk2012_slides/zeromq/zeromq.rst

 ..
 The standard solution would be to spawn many threads and pray.
 ..
 Nightmare to debug

-**Multi-threaded applications will eventually kill you!**

-MT application
+Multi-threaded application are usually:

 - hard to understand
-- nightmare to debug
+- a nightmare to debug
-- doesn't scale well
+- very hard to scale

                **Don't share state!!**

 **Message passing**:

-Sending network messages between processes
+Sending network messages between processes, but sockets are *hard*.

 Basic concepts